aeporreca/aeporreca.github.io/talks.md

 title: Talks
 ---

-This is a list of my talks.
-Click on the title to download the slides for the talk (where available).
+Click on the title of the talk to download the slides (where available).

 Seminars
 --------